falvareza87/pdsnd_github/README.md

 ### Description
 Use Python to understand U.S. bikeshare data.
 Calculate statistics and build and interactive environment where a user chooses the data and filter for a dataset to analyze.
+The data used in this project is provided by Motivate and it is from 2017

 ### Files used
 bikeshare.py